libriscv/docs/docs/godot_docs/sugar.md

 	}
 ```

 Either way, both will accomplish the same thing.
-This works for vectors, dictionaries and so on.

-Finally, there is a helper macro to add a method without needing to specify arguments.
+There is also a helper macro to add a method without needing to specify arguments:

 ```cpp
 	METHOD(append_array);
 	METHOD(find);
 ```

-Adding them in the Array class will make do the right thing.
+Adding these into any wrapper class will make do the right thing.
 They're variadic, but they will work just fine.

 ## Adding properties